Learn how to predict a continuous numerical target through Regression - the supervised mining technique.

 4.1.1 How Does Regression Work?

-You do not need to understand the mathematics used in regression analysis to develop and use quality regression models for data mining.
+You do not need to understand the mathematics used in regression analysis to develop and use quality regression models for Oracle Data Mining for SQL.
 However, it is helpful to understand a few basic concepts.

 Regression analysis seeks to determine the values of parameters for a function that cause the function to best fit a set of data observations that you provide.
 The following equation expresses these relationships in symbols.
 It shows that regression is the process of estimating the value of a continuous target (y) as a function (F) of one or more predictors (x1 , x2 , ..., xn), a set of parameters (θ1 , θ2 , ..., θn), and a measure of error (e).